paulslss300/SwiftCalendar/README.md

-# ScrollingCalendar
+# SwiftCalendar

 ![cover image](images/repocover.png)

-#### ScrollingCalendar is a calendar template written in Swift 4.
-It uses the Model View Controller design pattern .
-Main features include the display of  months as scrollable Collection View Cells, and the display of date-related events in a Table View as part of the months Collection View Cells.
+#### SwiftCalendar is a calendar interface written in Swift 4.
+Main features include the display of months as scrollable Collection View Cells and the display of events associated with a date in a Table View.